top of page

 Path To Inspiration

-My art is an exploration of movement, light, and presence, capturing fleeting moments in both urban and natural landscapes.
-I am particularly drawn to scenes that reflect only a glimpse of human presence, whether in a bustling city street or along a quiet horizon.
+My art is an exploration of fleeting moments in both urban and natural landscapes.
+I am particularly drawn to scenes that reflect a distant or faint human presence, whether in a bustling city street or along a quiet horizon.

 bottom of page